 How is (or will) COVID-19 affect the 2020 US elections?

 The US response to the pandemic has been widely criticized worldwide (and domestically) for its initial devaluation and lack of acknowledgment of how COVID-19 threatens public health.
-That debate continues and is conflated with issue of individual freedom, which comprise much of America’s backbone.
+That debate continues and is conflated with the issue of individual freedom, which comprises much of America’s backbone.

 Barrios and Hochberg (2020) highlighted the politically driven variation in risk perceptions during the current pandemic, with Republicans perceiving the pandemic as less of a risk.